chetter-14/huffman-compression-algorithm/README.md

 It is a project for compressing and decompressing files with Huffman algorithm.
 To get a brief insight on what Huffman algorithm is you can watch this [video](https://www.youtube.com/watch?v=JsTptu56GM8).

+## Information to the user

+The compressed file always have the `.huf` extension.

+The user should only specify 2 things:
+- The file name to be compressed (with extension!), i.e. `fileToCompress.docx`
+- The file name user wants to get on the output (with extension as well and this extension should be exactly the same as with the file being compressed), i.e. `decomressedFile.docx`

 ## Details on implementation

 There are 5 main steps in the execution algorithm of this program: